 In fact lots of these traits are very good attributes.
 But society in general does not have much space or appreciation for anyone who is outside the norm.
 Especially for me this is true, as it is frowned upon for a man who has too much feeling.
 It is difficult.
 No straight man wants to be seen as a softy.
 You are supposed to be manly, not showing too many feelings or be openly compassionate.
 I love to be a romantic and have bent over backwards to please women.
 Everything burns into my mind, either positive or negative things.
 So I have a long emotional “echo” of the experience.
 A big issue for me is that I get easily overwhelmed by sensory impressions.
 Going to a shopping mall, a party or pub is kind of torture for me.
 My perception works without or only very low sensory filter.
 For example, on a party I hear the music and everybody talking at the same time and can’t focus on a particular person.
 Often I have pushed myself to go out, to socialize, to make friends, but usually I feel uncomfortable and can’t enjoy it.
 My alcohol tolerance is zero, so I can’t “drug” myself to be more easygoing.

 Being highly sensitive explains also for me why I have the strong need to withdraw at the end of particularly busy days into bed or into a darkened room or any place where I can have some privacy and relief from overstimulation.
 Often I was wondering why am I so tired?
 Why do I have less energy than other people my age?
-Why do I have so many headaches (already a lot before I had mono).
 No wonder, as a HSP my brain and nervous system is much more active and has to process much more incoming data.
 So conversely I need more downtime and more sleep than Non-HSP.
 Unfortunately I have very vivid dreams, so when I wake up I still carry those dreams into the day and don’t feel fully rested.
 Due my sensitivity I have a very low tolerance to caffeine.
 So I can’t “dope” myself with coffee or energy drinks.
 And being very hungry creates a strong reaction in me by disrupting my concentration or mood (I carry always heaps of food with me).
 Bright lights (sunlights, headlights, ceiling light) is very irritating for me.
-Specially in New Zealand I’m watching out to have my sunnies with me all the time.
+Especially in New Zealand I’m taking my sunglasses with me every where.

 But wait there is more!
 I’m not only a Highly Sensitive Person, I also discovered I’m a High Sensation Seeker (HSS) as well.
 Sensation Seeking is another strong personality trait.
 Having both traits HSP and HSS is a very rare combination.
 But in my case it totally makes sense.
 HSS are people who are looking for experiences and feelings that are novel, complex and intense.
 Already when I was a child I liked to be with nature and was always seeking for new hideouts.
 I joined the local junior fire brigade and got very interested to become a fireman.
 In the beginning of my twenties I did a recreational pilot license and was very passionate about flying.
 Discovering bike travelling was the best thing for me.
 With this adventurous activity I can satisfy the HSS side in me very well.
 It sounds crazy, but for me it’s true: I can cycle with a fully loaded bike through Istanbul, Tehran, Mumbai or Bangkok and feel very euphoric about it, but get stressed out if I have to do some shopping at the local mall.
 Having this knowledge being an HSP and HSS is priceless for me.
 It changes my life.
 Finally, I know who I am.
 For a happy life I have to take care of both traits in me and make sure they are in balance.